tidyverse/googlesheets4/README.md

 #> # ... with 1 more variable: `Date of death` <dttm>
 ```

-If you’re willing to deal with the sheet’s id, just provide that
+If you’re willing to deal with the spreadsheet’s id, just provide that
 directly to googlesheets4 functions and omit googledrive.

 ``` r